Sheepskin

 Sheepskin is the hide of a sheep, sometimes also called lambskin.
 Unlike common leather, sheepskin is tanned with the fleece intact, as in a pelt.

 Uses

-Sheepskin is used to produce sheepskin leather products and soft wool-lined clothing or coverings, including gloves, hats, slippers, footstools, automotive seat covers, baby and invalid rugs and pelts.
+Sheepskin is used to produce sheepskin leather products and soft wool-lined clothing or coverings, including gloves, hats, slippers, footstools, automotive seat covers, baby and knee rugs and pelts.
 Sheepskin numnahs, saddle pads, saddle seat covers, sheepskin horse boots, tack linings and girth tubes are also made and used in equestrianism.

 The fleece of sheepskin has excellent insulating properties and it is also resistant to flame and static electricity.
-Wool is considered by the medical profession to be hypoallergenic.
 Sheepskin is a natural insulator, and draws perspiration away from the wearer and into the fibers.
 There, it traps between 30 and 36 percent of its own weight in moisture, and it is for this reason that sheepskin is commonly used to make chamois leather.

 Testing at the Royal Melbourne Hospital and the CSIRO Textile and Fibre Technology Leather Research Centre confirmed the advantages of medical sheepskin in the prevention and treatment of pressure ulcers.